 Foundation (Stiftung) is a very desirable classification because there are a great many tax benefits that it provides.
 Establishment (Anstalt) is a special business form designed in Liechtenstein.
 Trust Enterprise is also a special business form designed in Liechtenstein.
 It is permissible for the trust corporation to act as a holding company with a minimum share capital of EUR 30,000.

-Subsidiaries and Branches in Liechtenstein
+Branches and Subsidiary Companies in Liechtenstein

 For foreign businesses desiring to open a company in Liechtenstein there are options: subsidiary (an independent entity), branch office (an offspring of the founding company).
 All foreign companies wishing to establish a business in Liechtenstein will select the structure that best matches their aims.
 The business forms which are used the most are the branch office, and the subsidiary, with the essential variations between them in degree of independence.
 The branch office is not an independent business form, while the subsidiary is.
 The branch office is limited to offering its services to complete the undertakings of the parent company on the Liechtenstein market, while the subsidiary can also provide other services.
 In comparison to the branch office, the subsidiary will most often adopt the form of a limited liability company.
 As far as taxation goes, the subsidiary will pay taxes on its global income, while the branch office will only be taxed based on the income earned in Liechtenstein.
 Meanwhile, the Liechtenstein Representative Office can be in operation for a limited time and when that time is up, it can be converted into a branch office or a subsidiary.
 Our company registration consultants in Liechtenstein can use their experience to provide you with advice on all of these business forms.